GitToTheHub/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 #### macOS and Linux

-On a Mac or Linux, with a text editor, create or modify the `~/.bash_profile` file.
+On a Mac or Linux, with a text editor, create or modify the `~/.bash_profile` or `~/.zprofile` if macOS is Catalina or newer.

 To set an environment variable, add a line that uses `export` like so (substitute the path with your local installation):